douglaslab/mpp/README.md

 - SAFE from MySQL injection attacks (because it doesn't use a database)
 - It needs NO security patches or updates.
 - It doesn't need any special server script software (like php,python or ruby or perl etc)
 - And there's no need for you to create or remember a password.
-You can make changes via git or the wall lab github account.
+You can make changes via git or the github account.

 ## where is the content ?